reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can work around this issue by writing out the `{!reach} Token` values explicitly:
+You can work around this issue by writing out the `{!rsh} Token` values explicitly:

 ```reach
 const nonNetPayAmt = [ [balance(tok), tok], [balance(tok2), tok2] ];